Travelling in New Brunswick

-You can email us at email@example.com to ask your questions or call 1-800-561-0123 to speak one-on-one with one of our helpful New Brunswick travel consultants.
+You can email us at firstname.lastname@example.org to ask questions or call 1-800-561-0123 to speak one-on-one with one of our helpful New Brunswick travel consultants.

-If you’re already on the road, stop at a Municipal Visitor Information Centre to take advantage of a variety of free services to make your travel in the province stress-free.
+If you’re already on the road, stop at a Visitor Information Centre to take advantage of a variety of free services to make your travel in the province stress-free.

 The Atlantic time zone (UTC/GMT -4 hours) is 4 hours behind London time and 5 hours behind European time.
 If you are traveling from Ontario, Quebec or Maine, don’t forget to set your watch an hour ahead!